 Undocumented students can apply for state financial aid by accessing the online MN Dream Act - State Financial Aid application.
-To be eligible for the MN State Grant, the application must be submitted no later than the 30th day of the term.
+To be eligible for the MN State Grant, the application must be submitted no later than June 30th of the school year in question.
+For example, for school year 2023-2024, the deadline is June 30th, 2024 and for school year 2024-2025, the deadline is June 30th, 2025.
 The results of the application can also be used to qualify for in-state tuition rates at the University of Minnesota Twin Cities and Duluth campuses.
-Students attending MnSCU campuses should also use this application to apply for state financial aid, but should apply for in-state tuition rates directly with the MnSCU campus.
+Students attending Minnesota State campuses should also use this application to apply for state financial aid, but should apply for in-state tuition rates directly with the Minnesota State campus.

 The MN Dream Act (also known as The Prosperity Act) was introduced by Senator Sandra Pappas (SF723) and Representative Carlos Mariani (HF875) and was included in the omnibus Higher Education bill passed by the 2013 Minnesota Legislature and signed into law by Governor Dayton on May 23, 2013.

 The MN Dream Act will provide certain benefits to undocumented students who meet the following criteria:

 Students who meet the criteria in the MN Dream Act will be eligible for the following benefits:

 All of the benefits provided by the bill were available to qualifying students for any term starting on or after July 1, 2013.

 After the student submits the MN Dream Act application, the student will receive an email letting the student know the following information will need to be submitted to the MN Office of Higher Education to prove the student meets the requirements in the law.
 This information will only need to be provided the FIRST year the student applies.